Pattern System: Habits, identity, and internal loops.

 This module draws from fields that are often studied separately.
 The Human OS does not replace those fields.
 It gives them a shared operating context.

-The Pattern System connects habit formation, automaticity, identity, and contextual cues.
+The Pattern System connects habit formation, stress learning, memory retrieval, and organizational culture.
 In the Human OS, patterns are not simply behaviors to change.
-They are stabilizing loops that often protect the system under perceived constraint.
+They are stabilizing loops learned under constraint—compressed responses the system deploys to conserve energy when familiar conditions return.

 - Habit formation